johankj/SuperFixer-Xcode/README.md

 # SuperFixer-Xcode

-An Xcode plug-in which adds calls to super, in certains methods like ´viewDidLoad´ etc. The plugin was inspired by [this tweet](https://twitter.com/jakemarsh/status/651818475610968064) by @jakemarsh, and have been created by [@johankj](https://twitter.com/johankj).
+An Xcode plug-in for Swift projects, which adds calls to `super` in certains methods like `viewDidLoad` etc. The plugin was inspired by [this tweet](https://twitter.com/jakemarsh/status/651818475610968064) by @jakemarsh, and have been created by [@johankj](https://twitter.com/johankj).

 ## Installation